Fody/Anotar/README.md

 The Logger instance is responsible for building an instance of a logger.

+  * Name doesnt matter.
+It will be derived from the return type of `LoggerFactory.GetLogger`.
+  * Must not be generic.
-It should take the following form.
-Namespace doesnt matter.
+  * Namespace doesnt matter.
+  * Can be either an interface, a concrete class or an abstract class.
+  * Must contain the members listed below.

+For example

     public class Logger
     {